waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_7.md

   # (e.g. changed the type of one of the properties)
   # they will not be upgraded because that'd lead to data loss.
   DataMapper.auto_upgrade!
-  puts "Auto-upgrade complete (no data loss)" end
+  puts 'Auto-upgrade complete (no data loss)' end

 task :auto_migrate do